-Mississippi Delta Community College received total insurance recoveries in the amount of \$151,973 during the year; of this amount \$135,167 was received as the final reimbursement for fire damage to the administration building, and \$16,806 was received as reimbursement for damage to College vehicles.
+Mississippi Delta Community College received total insurance recoveries in the amount of \$79,873 during the year as reimbursement for damage to various College buildings.
 These amounts are included as part of Other Nonoperating Revenues in the Statement of Revenues, Expenses and Changes in Net Position.